 Donate or Volunteer

-To show a vet how much their service means more directly, you could write a letter or volunteer at an organization in lieu of donating.
+If you cannot donate, you could write a letter or volunteer at an organization instead.

 Advocate for Veterans

-Contacting local or state representatives about urgent veterans’ issues — such as improving veteran health care, the need for funding for mesothelioma research and slow progress in banning asbestos — could also make a profound difference.
+Contacting local or state representatives about urgent veterans’ issues — such as improving veteran health care, the need for funding for mesothelioma research and supporting a complete ban on asbestos — could also make a profound difference.

 Nationwide Help for Veterans with Mesothelioma

 Talk to your doctor about screening options if you believe you or a loved one may have been exposed to asbestos while serving in the military.
 You may be eligible to file a mesothelioma lawsuit against the manufacturers of asbestos-containing products to help pay for treatments.